pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Grouping overlapping intervals: cluster_overlaps
 ------------------------------------------------
-The most flexible method in this category is :func:`cluster_overlaps <pyranges.PyRanges.cluster_overlaps>`.
+The most flexible method in this category is :func:`cluster_overlaps <pyranges1.PyRanges.cluster_overlaps>`.
 This function will detect overlaps among intervals in self, and assign a cluster identifier to each group of overlapping intervals.
 The object returned is identical to the input, with an additional column "Cluster" containing the cluster identifier: